DecisionsDev/odm-docker-kubernetes/authentication/README.md

   The extended  error message from the SSL handshake exception is: [unable to find valid certification path to requested target].
   ```

-Pay attention, for some openId server like Azure AD, you also have to provide a root Certificate Authority.
-For Azure AD, currently, root CA is [Digicert](https://www.digicert.com/).
+Pay attention, for some OpenID servers like Azure AD, you also have to provide a root Certificate Authority (CA).
+For Azure AD, the root CA currently is [Digicert](https://www.digicert.com/).

 ## Missing or Invalid Allowed Domain List

-ODM is using a check referer mechanism to prevent [CSRF attack](https://portswigger.net/web-security/csrf).
+ODM uses a check referer mechanism to prevent [CSRF attack](https://portswigger.net/web-security/csrf).
-So, you have to provide to ODM what are the allowed domains.
-We use the property OPENID_ALLOWED_DOMAINS which is provided by the openIdParameters.properties file.
+So, you have to provide the allowed domains for ODM by using the property OPENID_ALLOWED_DOMAINS that is included in the openIdParameters.properties file.
-Generally, the allowed domain is only the openId server name.
-But, in some context, like for example with Azure AD, the openId server is redirecting to an enterprise portal.
+In general, an allowed domain corresponds to the OpenID server name.
+However, in some contexts like Azure AD, the OpenID server redirects to an enterprise portal.
-So, it's also necessary to provide the enterprise portal URL in the list of allowed domains.
-The OPENID_ALLOWED_DOMAINS is a list separated by comma.
+So, you must also provide the enterprise portal URL with the list of allowed domains.
+OPENID_ALLOWED_DOMAINS is a list of comma-separated values.
 Wildcard * is not accepted.
 Here is how to identify this issue:

-* Decision Center is not accessible and you see in the pod logs:
+* Decision Center is not accessible and you see the following in the pod logs:
 ```
 com.ibm.rules.decisioncenter.web.core.filters.SecurityCheckPointFilter isRefererHeaderValid Invalid request [Referer - https://<external-idp-domain-name>/]{"method":"GET","URL":"https:\/\/<Decision_Center_URL>:443\/odm\/decisioncenter"}**
 ```